farhan3/java-clicker-quiz/README.md

 ## Usage
 The [server jar file](server) and [client jar file](client) can be found in their respective directories.

+Start the server by running the following command:

+    java -jar server.jar <port number>

+Start the client by running the following command:

+    java -jar client.jar

 ### Server
 The server side has a main class named Server; it handles the processing and error checking of the input parameters.
 This class must be provided the port number on which the server should be run.
 Additionally, a file can be provided to it that contains the list of students in the class.
 It then passes this information to an instance of the ServerControl class.